Enigma-cloud/EPQ-KRT-/README.md

   - [Numpy](https://numpy.org/)

 ## Usage
-This project was developed towards the end of 2019 and therefore it may be broken (due to dependencies) upon installation.
+This project was developed towards the end of 2019 and therefore it may be broken (due to dependencies) upon installation.<br/>
+Check the [demo video](https://youtu.be/JrznA7KZbm4) to see it in action.

 ## Acknowledgements
   - [randerson112358](https://github.com/randerson112358) - credit for providing the online tutorial for training the image classifier (used in the application)